 Other differences are these: Granite is more resistant to chipping.
 Marble is cooler to the touch.
 Granite might keep the appearance of newness longer, while marble can take on a beautiful patina over many years.

 Both will last indefinitely with proper care and maintenance.
-Colonial Marble outlines basic ways to avoid altering the appearance of or scratching the stones.
 Most important, place coasters, mats, and other barriers under hard objects and containers of acidic foods and drinks.
 As well, avoid using acidic solutions for cleaning, and wipe dry after cleaning or when spotting spills.

 You can minimize these risks by continually sealing the counters – maintenance must do – as recommended by the installer.